stefanvictora/hue-scheduler/README.md

 Hallway  civil_dusk  bri:150
   ~~~

-results in the following **dynamic intervals**, which are adjusted each day based on the sun times:
+results in the following **dynamic intervals**, which are adjusted each day based on the solar times:

 - **07:00–civil_dusk**: bri:254
 - **civil_dusk–07:00**: bri:150